-Section 1.13 of the contract, in accordance with 42 CFR § 455.106, requires the PIHPs to require all providers to disclose any criminal convictions related to Medicare, Medicaid, or Title XX programs at the time they apply or renew their applications for Medicaid participation or at any time on request.
-The PIHP must report such disclosures to DHB within 20 working days from the date the PIHP receives such disclosures.
-Pursuant to 42 CFR § 455.106(b)(1), DHB will report such disclosures to HHS-OIG within 20 working days after notification by the LME-MCOs.
+Section 1.13 of the contract, in accordance with 42 CFR § 455.106, requires the Tailored Plans / PIHPs to require all providers to disclose any criminal convictions related to Medicare, Medicaid, or Title XX programs at the time they apply or renew their applications for Medicaid participation or at any time on request.
+The PHP / PIHP must report such disclosures to DHB within 20 working days from the date the PHP / PIHP receives such disclosures.
+Pursuant to 42 CFR § 455.106(b)(1), DHB will report such disclosures to HHS-OIG within 20 working days after notification by the Tailored Plans.

 Criminal background checks must be conducted prior to hiring the employee in all situations described below.
 As provided by NC G.S.
 122C-80, criminal background checks must be conducted on all prospective employees of licensed MH/DD/SAS provider agencies who may have direct access to individuals served.
-PIHP licensed contract agencies must comply with this law.
+PHP / PIHP licensed contract agencies must comply with this law.
 This includes direct care positions, administrative positions and other support positions that have contact with individuals served.
 When prospective employees have lived in North Carolina for less than five consecutive years, a national criminal record check is obtained.
 When prospective employees have lived in the state for more than five years, only a state criminal record check is required.

 As required by the North Carolina TBI Waiver service provider qualifications, unlicensed provider agencies who contract to provide North Carolina TBI Waiver services must also conduct criminal background checks on all prospective employees who may have direct access to individuals served.
-The PIHP conducts criminal background checks on independent practitioners.
+The PHP conducts criminal background checks on independent practitioners.
 If the applicant has been a resident of this State for less than five years, then the offer of employment is conditioned on consent to a State and national criminal history record check of the applicant.
 If the applicant has been a resident of this State for less than five years, then the offer of employment is conditioned on consent to a State and national criminal history record check of the applicant.
 If the applicant has been a resident of this State for five years or more, then the offer is conditioned on consent to a State criminal history record checks of the applicant.
 National criminal record checks may be completed by private entities (defined as a business regularly engaged in conducting criminal history record checks may be completed by a county that has adopted an appropriate local ordinance and has access to the Division of Criminal Information data bank.
 In addition, a State criminal history record checks may be completed by a private entity (defined as a business regularly engaged in conducting criminal history record checks utilizing public records obtained from a State agency).
 A provider of unlicensed services shall not employ an applicant who refuses to consent to a criminal history record check required by this waiver.

-The State reviews the provider agency's criminal record check policy at the time of initial credentialing of the agency and re-verifies agency credentials, including a sample of criminal background checks, at a frequency determined by the State, no less than every three years.
+the State reviews the provider agency's criminal record check policy at the time of initial credentialing of the agency and re-verifies agency credentials, including a sample of criminal background checks, at a frequency determined by the State, no less than every three years.
+Annually, the PHP / PIHP reviews employer of record personnel practices to ensure that there is documentation of the criminal background check for each employee hired.